 All children in Reception, Year 1 and Year 2 classes are provided with free fruit or vegetables for mid-morning snack.
 Older children can purchase a healthy snack from the tuck shop or bring fruit or vegetables from home.

 Compulsory standards are now in place for schools concerning the food provided at lunchtimes and at other times.
 Dussindale has an excellent kitchen on site that provides all the cooked dinners.
-The meals, devised by Edward and Blake, are very popular with the children.
+The meals, devised by Harrison Catering Ltd are very popular with the children.
 School dinners cost £2.20 per day, per child, and children can choose either a hot dinner or a school packed lunch.
 A drink of water is always served with hot dinners.
 School packed lunches include a fruit juice drink.